| | Traffic following me did though, and immediately made it obvious with horns,

 two passes and 691km covered, I'm tired, but there's Bavarian beer and myself

 to be drunk so make the effort and wake up late.
+Spend the day adjusting and lubing the

 chain, adding half a litre of oil to the bike, chatting, eating, drinking